 The 'Relate to' drop-down menu is where we display the object records related to the parent object ('ABC Universal Corporation in the example above) for Agents to select in order to associate a call.

-Object types that the Agent gets to select from is driven by what the Office Admin has configured against the parent object type in the settings (as shown above).
+Object types that the Agent gets to select from are driven by what the Office Admin has configured against the parent object type in the settings (as shown above).

 Frequently Asked Questions (FAQs)

 Is there a specific Dialpad package version needed?

 You'll need Dialpad package version 1.605 or above to use the custom object integration.
 If your Dialpad package version has not been updated, you'll see a blank result after navigating to the Object tab.

 Sales Manager / Rep: How do I verify if a call has been correctly logged against all the related object records in Salesforce?

 Open all the related object records in Salesforce individually and look for recent activity created with the call notes saved in the comments field.